-2020 Democrats aim to reverse Trump gains in rural areas
+2020 Democrats target Trump gains in rural areas

 On Wednesday alone, three White House hopefuls — Elizabeth Warren, Kirsten Gillibrand and Amy Klobuchar — offered sweeping proposals that touch on everything from farm subsidies to rural broadband and health care.
 The trio of senators are among the parade of candidates who will fan out across Iowa this weekend to participate in the famed state fair and other events.

 The focus on rural Iowa is a mainstay of presidential politics, sending candidates on a sometimes-awkward pilgrimage to the far corners of the state that holds the first-in-the-nation caucuses.
-But Democrats say the chase for the heartland is especially urgent this year as the party tries to win back some voters who backed Trump in 2016.
+But Democrats say the chase for the heartland is especially urgent this year as the party tries to win back some voters who supported Trump in 2016.
 A strong showing in Iowa, they say, could prove a candidate’s ability to make inroads in other rural communities across the country.

 “If we don’t fight everywhere, we’re going to continue to lose in the places where we don’t show up, and it’s going to get worse and worse,” said J.D.
 Scholten, the Democrat who is challenging GOP Rep. Steve King again after nearly prevailing in the heavily rural northeastern Iowa district in 2018.